firmata/protocol/protocol.md

 pin state != pin value*).
 For output modes (digital output, PWM, and Servo), the state is any value that has been previously written to the pin.
 For input modes, typically the state is zero.
-However, for digital inputs, the state is the status of the pullup resistor.
+However, for digital inputs, the state is the status of the pull-up resistor.

 The pin state query can also be used as a verification after sending pin modes or data messages.